What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-TPGR \cite{HE2020248} contains 21 imitation videos of eight typical Chinese traffic police gestures against various backgrounds (both indoor and outdoor).
+\paragraph{\textbf{TPGR:}} \href{https://github.com/zc402/ChineseTrafficPolicePose?tab=readme-ov-file}{TPGR} \cite{HE2020248} contains 21 imitation videos of eight typical Chinese traffic police gestures against various backgrounds (both indoor and outdoor).
 Twenty videos have a resolution of 1080×1080 and one training video has 540×540 pixels.
 Frame-to-frame annotations created for 132,831 frames are documented in a CSV file per video, which classifies the gesture present in the corresponding frame using categorical numerical labels.
 Fig.~\ref{fig:tpgr_visualization} presents sample frames extracted from TPGR videos.
 Among the texts overlaid on the images, only the numeric class ID comes from the annotation files.
 The video ID and frame ID are derived from the source video.
 The textual class name is interpreted according to \cite{HE2020248}.
-As illustrated in Fig.~\ref{fig:tpgr_visualization}, the recording environment, such as the indoor area and the sidewalk, is not the typical application scenario to recognize traffic police gestures.
-Each video retains all frames, including those before and after the gesture presentation.
-Furthermore, TPGR employs `delayed' labels to give their model more time to gather features for classification instead of expecting an immediate recognition of the police gesture once it starts.
-For instance, as shown in the right scenarios in Fig.~\ref{fig:tpgr_visualization}, although the `pull over' gesture has already started at the 1109th frame and been ready at the 1115th frame, the class label is just assigned until the 1125th frame.
+Fig.~\ref{fig:tpgr_visualization} shows that the recording environment, such as the indoor area and the sidewalk, is not the typical application scenario to recognize traffic police gestures.
+This mismatch may reduce the practical utility of this dataset by limiting real-world relevance and impairing generalization.
+Each video retains all frames, including those before and after gesture presentation, which introduces substantial temporal redundancy and necessitates additional preprocessing before usage.
+Furthermore, TPGR employs `delayed' labels to give models more time to gather classification features rather than expecting immediate recognition of the police gesture once it starts.
+For instance, as shown in the right scenarios in Fig.~\ref{fig:tpgr_visualization}, although the `pull over' gesture has already started at the 1109th frame and been ready at the 1115th frame, the class label is not assigned until the 1125th frame.
+This delayed labeling strategy introduces temporal misalignment, which may lead to ambiguous and biased supervision, incorrectly encouraging delayed prediction rather than early recognition.